troe27/UU-GWAS04/docs/index.md

   pval_ori[l] <- summary(lm(y~gwas_pop_str_sim[,(l+3)]))$coefficients[2,4]
   }
 ```

+- Can you tell what the code does, line by line?

 we can then plot this as a manhattan plot ( -log10 of the pvalues) with a corrected significance threshold of 0.05/20000 as a horizontal line.